kasugaijin/turbo-flight-booker/README.md

 # README

-This Ruby on Rails application is a flight reservation system that uses advanced forms to work with multiple models simultaneously and allow a user to book a flight.
+This Ruby on Rails application is a flight reservation system that uses advanced forms to work with multiple models simultaneously and allow a user to reserve a flight.

 There are four models:
 - Airport